Lee-A-N/Solo-Pong-Game/README.txt

-﻿Solo Pong is a small arcade game for the Meadow with Hack Kit Pro.
+﻿Solo Pong is a small arcade game for the Meadow F7 with Hack Kit Pro or similar hardware.

 - It uses a rotary encoder for paddle movement.
 Press the encoder knob for game start/restart.
 - It uses the ST7789 LCD display
 - A 3-position On/Off/On SPDT switch is used for setting the volume level (Mute, Soft, or Normal)